Darxo/Hardened/README.md

 - Improve artwork for **Nimble** perk
 - All effects of the difficulty settings are now listed as tooltips during world generation
 - Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
+- Reduce the Attack sfx volume of Wardogs and Warhounds by 20%

 ## Fixes